New Year, New Habits: How to Actually Make Them Stick (Neuroscience Edition)

 - Pick ONE habit from the three pillars (sleep, stress, or attention)

-- Define crystal-clear cue-routine-reward
+- Define your cue-routine-reward loop precisely

-- Track it daily with simple checkboxes
+- Track it daily (paper checkboxes work fine)

 Week 3-4: